derbyjs/derby/index.md

 The subscribe callback takes the arguments `callback(err, scopedModels...)`.
 If the transaction succeeds, `err` is `null`.
 Otherwise, it is a string with an error message.
 This message is `'disconnected'` if Socket.IO is not currently connected.
 The remaining arguments are [scoped models](#scoped_models) that correspond to each subscribe target's path respectively.

-If a model is already subscribed to a target, calling `model.subscribe` again for the same target will have no effect.
+If a model is already subscribed to a target, calling subscribe again for the same target will have no effect.
 If all targets are already subscribed, the callback will be invoked immediately.

 > ### model.unsubscribe` ( [targets...], [callback] )`
 >